Creating Myself, One Story at a Time.

-Jonaya Kemper is an activist, artist, educator, designer, writer, and games scholar who looks at play as a means of liberation for people of marginalized identities.
+Jonaya Kemper is a Nebula award winning interdisciplinary artist, activist, educator, designer, writer, and games scholar who looks at play as a means of liberation for people of marginalized identities.
 Their work often involves the themes of intersectionality, storytelling, and autoethnography as a means to create more inclusive futures and explore a more diverse past.

 A graduate of New York University’s Gallatin Graduate School, Jonaya was awarded the prestigious e.
 Frances White Award for her thesis work, which contributed the term Emancipatory Bleed to the gaming lexicon.
 They also hold a BA in Fine Arts from Williams College.